 Winter is a particularly powerful time to enroll at Open Sky.
 Living amongst the winter elements provides students with unique opportunities to increase competence and resilience.
 When students complete a winter stay at Open Sky, they leave with a tremendous sense of pride, empowerment, and confidence, attributes which will them serve them well as they navigate life’s future challenges.

-At Open Sky, ensuring student safety is our highest priority.
+At Open Sky, the safety of our students is our highest priority.
 We are committed to maintaining the highest standards of safety in all aspects of our operations.
 During the winter, Open Sky implements specific practices and protocols which encompass all aspects of programming, including course area management, guide training, staffing, student education, gear, nutrition, activities, and program accreditation.
 Click Here for more details